Dockerizing This Site

 Breaking it down:

-• -v $(pwd):/srv/jekyll: Mount the contents of this directory (aka, the output of the pwd command) into the container in the /srv/jekyll directory in the container.
-This is where Jekyll looks for your Jekyll environment by default.
+command) into the container in the /srv/jekyll directory in the container.
+This is where Jekyll looks for your Jekyll environment by default.- I always run this command from the root of my Jekyll environment, if you weren’t currently in your Jekyll environment root you could just replace

-• I always run this command from the root of my Jekyll environment, if you weren’t currently in your Jekyll environment root you could just replace $(pwd) with the absolute path to it.
+- I always run this command from the root of my Jekyll environment, if you weren’t currently in your Jekyll environment root you could just replace

-• jekyll build: The command we want to run inside of the container in order to produce our built artifact in the directory we have volume mounted from the host.
+: The command we want to run inside of the container in order to produce our built artifact in the directory we have volume mounted from the host.

 Running this command ingests my “source” (in this case, my Jekyll environment for this site), runs the build process within a container, writes the output into a shared directory so it is accessible by my host even after the container is removed, and then cleans up after itself.
 Leaving me with the built artifact to be run anywhere.